 In the face of this challenge, Boston is taking action to stop our contribution to climate change.
 Between 2005 and 2016, we reduced the amount of carbon pollution we emit each year by 18 percent.
 Learn more about our emissions.

-Mayor Walsh has a vision for reducing our emissions to fight climate change.
-He has pledged to make Boston a carbon-neutral city by 2050.
+We have a vision for reducing our emissions to fight climate change.
+We have pledged to make Boston a carbon-neutral city by 2050.
 Carbon neutrality means that in 30 years, our community can only release as much carbon pollution as our environment can safely absorb.

 - in buildings and other facilities, and